-In addition to the experience gained on rotations, the Pharmacy Practice Residents at SJHMC also benefit from being involved in many other professional activities.
+In addition to the experience gained on rotations, residents at SJHMC also benefit from being involved in many other professional activities.

 Professional Event Attendance:

 - You will attend the ASHP Midyear Meeting and contribute to recruiting efforts during the Residency Showcase.
-You will also have the opportunity for poster presentation and participation in various other educational and networking activities at Midyear.
+PGY1 and PGY2 residents also have the opportunity for poster presentation and all residents may participate in various other educational and networking activities at Midyear.

 - You will attend and present at the Southwestern States Conference.